PPP Rules, Resources & Links You Need Now

 Be careful with your strategy, however, as it may not be possible to take advantage of all of these opportunities.
 Before you lay off employees, consider all the angles.

 Want to keep reading?
-Here’s a really great PDF Summary of Covid Crisis Loans, which comes from the US Chamber of Commerce.
+Here’s a great PDF Summary of Covid Crisis Loans, which comes from the US Chamber of Commerce.

 Want to Talk?
 Please call me, David Worrell, anytime at 704-614-2701 (or email [email protected]).